 Universal McCann - now generally known as UM - is a global media planning and buying network often aligned with McCann Erickson, and reporting as part of Interpublic's Mediabrands umbrella.
 It was named Media Agency of the Year by both the leading US trade papers in early 2003, but subsequently suffered a string of account losses which severely dented its reputation.
 Parent group Interpublic initiated an an overhaul of the management team in 2005 in a bid to halt the leakage of further major clients.
 That process was finally completed in 2008 and the following year witnessed a string of account gains in Universal McCann's home market, enough to earn it the accolade as US Media Agency of the Year once again for 2009 from Adweek and as Comeback Agency of the Year from AdAge.
-Key developments were the capture of no less than two important automobile accounts.
-At an international level, the turnaround has been harder to deliver but there have been sure signs of progress.
-Yet it remains among the lower ranks of international networks.
-For 2014, UM was #8 in the global rankings with billings estimated by Recma at $18.78bn.
+It won that accolade again in 2016 for two more major wins, but at an international level, a prolonged turnaround has been harder to deliver.
+It remains among the lower ranks of international networks.

 Which clients does Universal McCann handle?
 Find out more from Adbrands Account Assignments